I almost paid 180,000 dirhams in capital gains tax on a property sale I didn’t need to pay at all.

 Selling property in Morocco without understanding TPI is like playing a card game without looking at your hand.
 You might still win, but you’re leaving things to chance.

-The primary residence exemption, the low-gain threshold, and the long-hold reduction are all legitimate tools the Moroccan tax code offers you.
+The principal residence exemption, the low-gain threshold, and the long-hold reduction are all legitimate tools the Moroccan tax code offers you.
 Using them is not avoidance in any questionable sense.
 It is simply knowing what you’re entitled to.

 The money you save isn’t found money.
 It was always yours.